mediacloud/backend/doc/hosting/solr-hosting.markdown

 #### Round Robin Solr Import

-To make imports on the `mcquery*` machines use all servers equally, add the following lines to `mediacloud/mediawords.yml` on each server:
+To make imports on the `mcquery*` machines use all servers equally, add the following lines to `mediacloud` section in `mediawords.yml` on each server:

 	solr_url:
 	    - http://localhost:7981/solr